Rancho Simi: History

 Rancho Simi was a Spanish land concession in Alta California given in 1795 to Santiago Pico.
 After Santiago Pico's death in 1815, the Rancho was regranted to Santiago's sons Javier Pico and his two brothers, Patricio Pico and Miguel Pico by the Spanish government.

 José de la Guerra y Noriega, a Captain of the Santa Barbara Presidio, who had begun to acquire large amounts of land in California to raise cattle, purchased Rancho Simi from the Pico family in 1842.
 The grant was confirmed in 1842 by Mexican Governor Juan Alvarado.
 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim for Rancho Simi was filed with the Public Land Commission in 1852, and the grant was patented to José de la Guerra y Noriega in 1865.
+As required by the Land Act of 1851, a claim for Rancho Simi was filed with the Public Land Commission in 1852, and the grant was patented to José de la Guerra y Noriega in 1865 (patent No. 400).

 José de la Guerra y Noriega's death in 1858, his sons continued to operate the ranchos.
 The end of their prosperity came when several years of drought in the 1860s caused heavy losses.

 In 1865, the De la Guerras lost the ownership of El Rancho Simí excluding the portion that came to be known as Rancho Tapo*.
 Rancho SImi (excluding Rancho Tapo) was sold to the Philadelphia and California Petroleum Company headed by Pennsylvania Railroad president, Thomas A. Scott.
 When no great amount of oil was discovered, Scott began to sell the rancho.
 In 1887, that portion of the rancho was bought by a newly formed company, the Simi Land and Water Company.

 The city of Simi Valley, California incorporated in 1969.